PX4/PX4-Autopilot/NxWidgets/UnitTests/README.txt

    to change anything further in the nuttx/.config file if you are using either of these configurations.

-   e) Other apps/.config changes -- NON-NSH configurations only.
+   f) Other apps/.config changes -- NON-NSH configurations only.

    For non-NSH configurations (such as the sim/touchscreen) you will have to remove the CONFIGURED_APPS seting that contains the user_start function so